How to deploy a token on Polygon in 3 steps (with no-code alternative)

 Contract verification and modification on PolygonScan

-If you want to add social media links and images to your token, what you need to do is to verify ownership.
-If you created the token with Smithii Tools, this was done automatically when deploying.
+If you want to add social media links and images to your token, you need to verify ownership.
+If you created the token Smithii , this was done automatically when you deployed it.

-If you didn't do it with Smithii Tools, you can follow this step-by-step guide on how to add links and logos to your ERC-20 token.
-This will give a very nice confidence boost to your token for investors, which will translate into more sales.
-It is totally worth doing.
+If you didn't use Smithii , you can follow this step-by-step guide, where we explain how to add links and logos to your token .
+This will significantly boost token confidence in your token , which will lead to more sales.
+It's definitely worth doing.

 What to do after creating the token on Polygon: Launch Liquidity Pool?

-Once you have created the token, it is time to create the market and launch your liquidity pool in Uniswap.
-For this you can see our guide on how to create a liquidity pool in Polygon without programming.
+Once you've created the token, it's time to set up the market and launch your liquidity pool on Uniswap.
+To do this, check out our guide on how to create a liquidity pool on Polygon coding.

 After you have your own liquidity pool, you are ready to turn up the volume of your coin using Polygons volumebot

-Is it safe to create an ERC-20 token on Smithii?
+Is it safe to create an token on Smithii?

 Smithii Tools has been audited by CoinFabrik under the Mantis protocol.
 This makes Smithii the most secure Tools Suite on the market.